-- □ The Option Test: - Underlying Asset: Product that would be generated by the patent - Contingency: - If PV of CFs from development > Cost of development: PV Cost - If PV of CFs from development < Cost of development: 0 - □ The Exclusivity Test: - Patents restrict competitors from developing similar products - Patents do not restrict competitors from developing other products to treat the same disease. - The Pricing Test - Underlying Asset: Patents are not traded.
+- The Option Test: - Underlying Asset: Product that would be generated by the patent - Contingency: - If PV of CFs from development > Cost of development: PV Cost - If PV of CFs from development < Cost of development: 0 - The Exclusivity Test: - Patents restrict competitors from developing similar products - Patents do not restrict competitors from developing other products to treat the same disease. - The Pricing Test - Underlying Asset: Patents are not traded.
 Not only do you therefore have to estimate the present values and volatilities yourself, you cannot construct replicating positions or do arbitrage. - Option: Patents are bought and sold, though not as frequently as oil reserves or mines. - Cost of Exercising the Option: This is the cost of converting the patent for commercial production.
-Here, experience does help and drug firms can make fairly precise estimates of the cost. - Conclusion: You can estimate the value of the real option but the quality of your estimate will be a direct function of the quality of your capital budgeting.
-It works best if you are valuing a publicly traded firm that generates most of its value from one or a few patents you can use the market value of the firm and the variance in that value then in your option pricing model.
+Here, experience does help and drug firms can make fairly precise estimates of the cost. - Conclusion: Option exists but option pricing models are stretched.